pagasa-parser/pods/docs/disaster-event/cyclones.md

   "partial": false
 }
 ```
-TCWS warning object for the City of Manila, under the name "Manila"
+TCWS warning object for the City of Manila, under the name "Manila":
 ```json
 {
   "psgc": "133900000",